XenitAB/presentations/presentations/education/cloud-and-scalability/labs/azure/01-deploy-webapp.md

 From the directory your application is located, start VS Code: `code .` (if this doesn't work, open it using the VS Code menus)

 Go to the `Azure App Services` extension and right click your App Service and choose `Deploy to Web App...` and choose your directory.

 If you get a question like "Would you like to update your workspace configuration to run build commands on the target server?
 This should improve deployment performance.", press `Yes`.

 When you are asked "Are you sure you want to deploy ...", verify the name of the web app that it's the one you created and then press `Deploy`.
 You can no check the output window and see the progress.

 Wait until it says Deployment successful and then click `Browse Website`.

+You can click on the `output window` in the pop-up in the bottom right corner to see exactly what is happening.

 **NOTES**